Rose Hill Plantation House

 Rose Hill Plantation House (sometimes Rose Hill Mansion) is an historic Carpenter Gothic house located on US 278 in Bluffton, Beaufort County, South Carolina.
 It was begun in 1858 for Dr. John Kirk and Caroline Kerk, his wife, but construction was interrupted by the Civil War and not resumed until after World War II when it was renovated and finished by architect Willis Irvin for John Sturgeon and Florence Sturgeon, his wife.
 On May 19, 1983, it was added to the National Register of Historic Places.
-It preserves the antebellum plantation home of Dr. & Mrs. John William (1803-1868) & Caroline (1815-1864) Kirk, a wealthy planter and physician.
+It preserves the antebellum plantation home of Dr. & Mrs. John William (1803–1868) & Caroline (1815–1864) Kirk, a wealthy enslaver and physician.

 According to tradition, the house was spared ordered destruction during the Civil War after a Union soldier declared "this house is too beautiful to be burned".

 History

 The original Rose Hill Plantation property of 1880 acres was a wedding gift from James Brown Kirk to his eldest daughter, Caroline in 1838.
 Construction on the plantation house began in 1858.
 During these years, the Kirk family profited from the labor and talent of enslaved people who grew cotton, rice, and indigo on the land.
 Rice and cotton were the primary cash crops, and salt was harvested from the nearby brackish creeks.

 Sometime during the early years of the American Civil War, the Kirks had to flee to nearby Grahamville when word came of Sherman's Union troop movement in the area.
 Union troops did camp on the grounds, as evidenced by words scratched on the mirror that hung in the entryway: ”J.W.
 Co E .....
 115th NY .....
 Flee Rebels .....
 Hell is here .....
 12 July 1863 ".
 Civil war bullets and other period artifacts have been dug from the acreage in the last few years.

 Caroline Kirk died in Grahamville in June 1864, but Dr. Kirk moved back to Rose Hill by 1866, along with his son William and brother in law Clarence Kirk.
 The Kirks attempted to plant crops once again, but never realized the wealth and prosperity of those years before the war.
 After the war, family letters indicate that the Kirks were in dire economic straits.
 Many of their former slaves who had tended the crops had run away and others (freedmen) who had remained for wages now refused to work.
 Dr. Kirk died in 1868, with his two children Emily and William inheriting the plantation.
 They were able to retain Rose Hill in the Kirk name until the early part of the 20th century.

 During the ensuing years, the house sat hidden in the woods for long periods abandoned to the elements, while tenant farmers lived in the house during some of those years.

-In 1946, John and Betsy Gould Sturgeon, III, purchased the house, situated on the remaining 1400 acres, and employed prominent architect Willis Irvin, Sr, to direct the renovation of the house into an elegant home.
+In 1946, John and Betsy Gould Sturgeon, III, purchased the house, situated on the remaining 1400 acres, and employed prominent architect Willis Irvin Sr, to direct the renovation of the house into an elegant home.
 Irvin stayed “within the original style in his additions” and the finished interior reflected the sophisticated taste of Mrs. Sturgeon.